Fraternity and Sorority Organizational Sanctions

 6. Loss of Privileges: Loss of privileges restricts organizational members from designated privileges with a particular residence hall.
 The loss of privileges will be for a specific time, as defined by the person imposing the sanction.
 The group will be notified in writing of these privileges which will be forfeited and for what period of time.

 7. Building Probation: Building probation indicates to a fraternity or sorority that their ability to continue residence as a group in Mountain View is now in jeopardy.
 This sanction may be imposed due to serious on-going misconduct by the chapter, failure to completely fill assigned spaces with members holding contracts, inappropriate group behavior outside the residence hall or off-campus, or a combination of any of the above.
 Building probation will exist for a specified length of time and will be communicated in writing to the chapter president.
 A letter will outline the reasons for this action, the expected response from the chapter, and the time line for said response.
 Building probation may be initiated by the Assistant Director for Fraternity and Sorority Life, Director, or Executive Director of Housing and Residence Life.

 8. Denial of Access: Denial of access to and/or use of all or part of a facility or facilities again must be implemented for a specified period of time, as defined by the individual(s) who impose the sanction.
 The group must be notified in writing of those areas to which they will be denied use and for what period of time.

-7. Suspension of Intramural Privileges: This sanction will prohibit a fraternity or sorority from participation in University intramural sports activities or receiving points for the same for a specified period of time.
+9. Suspension of Intramural Privileges: This sanction will prohibit a fraternity or sorority from participation in University intramural sports activities or receiving points for the same for a specified period of time.
 Suspension of intramural privileges may be instituted by the Assistant Director of Fraternity and Sorority Life, Director, or Executive Director of Housing and Residence Life.